 - Automate as much as you can.
 E.g. set up a labeling scheme so that you have very minimal manual labeling to do.

-Like we talked about, Freelancing is the dream.
-You have leeway in setting your schedule, frequency of work, what work you accept, etc. But, is it the freedom that everyone craves?
+Like we talked about, freelancing is the dream.
+You have leeway in setting your schedule, the frequency of work, what work you accept, etc. But, is it the freedom that everyone craves?

 Not without discipline.
 Without discipline, being a freelancer will be torturous.
 Deadlines won’t be met, money will be tight, everyone at your house will hate you because you are stressed out.

 Discipline is that inner voice, yours (I hope!), telling you what to do and then obeying it.

 - Start the day with a simple goal and follow through with it.
 E.g. set your alarm and get up when it goes off!

 - Continue through the day with goals that you set ahead of yourself and execute.

 - Decision fatigue will give way to discipline.
 Discipline in one area begets discipline in other areas.

 - Don’t put it off!
 Take little steps now!

 Is it possible to “own” something that you don’t truly own?
 Absolutely.
 When you take on the mindset of treating a company or a job as if your own interests are at stake you will enter into an ownership mindset.